-Banks are at the front-line of the economic disruption brought about by the COVID-19 pandemic.
-Central banks, large universal banks, small to medium-sized regional banks, fintech's and challenger banks, are all facing unprecedented challenges and risks.
-They are also taking multiple measures to support their employees and customers and help bolster the financial system.
+Banks remained at the front-line of the economic disruption brought about by the COVID-19 pandemic.
+Central banks, large universal banks, small to medium-sized regional banks, fintech's and challenger banks, all faced unprecedented challenges and risks.
+During hard times, they took multiple measures to support their employees and customers and helped bolster the financial system.